yorick2/docker-compose-examples/README.md

 mysql -h<<image ip>> --port=9906 -uroot -p

 ## from inside a container
 You cannot run mysql from inside another container but can connect to mysql from inside another container.
-The ame of the container is used for the url.
+The name of the container is used for the url.
 The other details are
 host: db;
 user: devpass